ErrorTzy/writings/notes/Logic/Assignment7.md

 \end{prooftree}
 $$, then we have $\Gamma \cup \{\neg A\} \vDash \bot$.

-We want to show that, there is some proof tree $T'$ that:
+We want to show that, there is sowme proof tree $T'$ that:

 - For any $A,\Gamma$, if $T'$ looks like the following:$$